logdna/logdna-agent-v2/docs/OPENSHIFT.md

 ```

 The specific tag you should use depends on your requirements, we offer a list of tags for varying compatibility:
+1. `latest` - Update with each new revision including public betas
-1. `stable` - Updates with each major, minor, and patch version updates
+2. `stable` - Updates with each major, minor, and patch version updates
-2. `2` - Updates with each minor and patch version updates under `2.x.x`
+3. `2` - Updates with each minor and patch version updates under `2.x.x`
-3. `2.2` - Updates with each patch version update under `2.2.x`
+4. `2.2` - Updates with each patch version update under `2.2.x`
-4. `2.2.0` - Targets a specific version of the agent
+5. `2.2.0` - Targets a specific version of the agent

-5. **Note:** This list isn't exhaustive; for a full list check out the [logdna-agent dockerhub page](https://hub.docker.com/r/logdna/logdna-agent)
+**Note:** This list isn't exhaustive; for a full list check out the [logdna-agent dockerhub page](https://hub.docker.com/r/logdna/logdna-agent)

 ## Uninstalling